Jane Green FAcSS FAAAS

 Professor of Political Science and British Politics

-I am a co-author (with the British Election Study team), of 'Electoral Shocks: Understanding the Volatile Voter in a Turbulent World', OUP.
-This book explains how the British party system is destabilizing due to the combination of electoral shocks and over time increases in underlying electoral volatility.
+I am a co-author (with the British Election Study team), of 'Electoral Realignment: How Brexit Re-Shaped British Elections' (forthcoming with Oxford University Press), where we conduct an in-depth explanation of realignments and examination of the Brexit realignment in over-time context.
+I am also a co-author of 'Electoral Shocks: Understanding the Volatile Voter in a Turbulent World', 2020, OUP.
+This book explains how the British party system destabilized due to the combination of electoral shocks and over time increases in underlying electoral volatility.

-I take an active role in the analysis of British politics and elections and have served as ITV News Election Analyst in the 2015 general election, the 2016 EU referendum, the 2016 US presidential election, the 2017 British general election, the 2019 British general election and will again provide analysis for the upcoming 2020 US presidential election.
-I have also provided analysis for the BBC (BBC Radio 4 2019 European Elections results programme, BBC television 2014 local elections results programme, 2010 and 2005 BBC World Service radio election night programmes).
-In 2015 I received the Political Studies Association ‘Research Communicator of the Year’ award.
-I served on the Market Research Society and British Polling Council independent inquiry into the 2015 opinion polls and have given evidence to committees in the House of Lords and the House of Commons.
-I am a Fellow of the Academy of Social Sciences, an Affiliate at the Harvard Institute for Quantitative Social Science, and an editorial member of Comparative Political Studies.
-I was a Visiting Scholar at Harvard University, Minda de Gunzburg Center for European Studies, 2016, and at the University of California at Berkeley in 2007.
-I received my DPhil from Nuffield College in 2007.
+I take an active role in the analysis of British politics and elections and have served as ITV News Election Analyst in the 2015 general election, 2016 EU referendum, 2016 US presidential election, 2017 British general election, 2019 British general election, 2024 British general election and the 2020 US presidential election.
+I have also provided analysis for the BBC; the BBC Radio 4 2019 European Elections results programme, BBC television 2014 local elections results programme, numerous BBC Breakfast appearances, interviews for Sunday with Laura Kuenssberg, the World at One, the Today Programme, Westminster Hour, Woman's Hour, and the 2010 and 2005 BBC World Service radio election night programmes.

 -